-An applicant requesting a waiver to submit a late application must document their request for technical assistance in an email to the OJP Response Center at grants@ncjrs.gov within 24 hours after the application deadline to request approval to submit their application after the deadline.
-If an applicant has technical issues with Grants.gov, the applicant must contact the OJP Response Center within 24 hours of the Grants.gov deadline to request approval to submit after the deadline.
-Waiver requests to submit after the submission deadline must:
+If an applicant has technical issues with SAM.gov or Grants.gov, the applicant must contact the OJP Response Center at grants@ncjrs.gov within 24 hours of the Grants.gov deadline to request approval to submit after the deadline.

+If an applicant has technical issues with JustGrants that prevent application submission by the deadline, the applicant must contact the OJP Response Center at grants@ncjrs.gov within 24 hours of the JustGrants deadline to request approval to submit after the deadline.

+Waiver requests sent to the OJP Response Center must -

-- Describe the technical difficulties experienced. - Include a timeline of the applicant's submission efforts (e.g., what date and time did the error occur, what date and time was action taken to resolve the issue and resubmit; and what date and time did support representatives respond). - · Include an attachment(s) of the complete grant application and all required documentation and material. - Include the applicant's Unique Entity Identifier and any applicable SAM.gov tracking number(s), Grants.gov Help Desk, and JustGrants Support Desk Ticket Numbers.
+- describe the technical difficulties experienced. - include a timeline of the applicant's submission efforts (e.g., date and time the error occurred, date and time of actions taken to resolve the issue and resubmit; and date and time support representatives responded), - include an attachment of the complete grant application and all the required documentation and materials, - · include the applicant's Unique Entity Identifier (UEI), and - include any SAM.gov, Grants.gov, and JustGrants Service Desk tracking numbers documenting the technical issue.

-OJP will review each request for late submission and required supporting documentation and notify the applicant whether the request has been approved or denied.
+OJP will review each waiver request and the required supporting documentation and notify the applicant whether the request for late submission has been approved or denied.
+An applicant who does not provide documentation of a technical issue or who does not submit a waiver request within the required time period will be denied.

 For more details on the waiver process, OJP encourages applicants to review the "Experiencing Unforeseen Technical Issues" section in the OJP Grant Application Resource Guide.